solana-foundation/developer-content/docs/core/cpi.md

 Depending on the program you are making the call to, there may be crates available with helper functions for building the instruction.
-Programs then execute CPIs using either the `invoke` or `invoke_signed` functions from the `solana_program` crate.
+Programs then execute CPIs using either one of the following functions from the `solana_program` crate:

+- `invoke` - used when there are no PDA signers
+- `invoke_signed` - used when the caller program needs to sign with a PDA derived from its program ID

 ### Basic CPI

 The
 [`invoke`](https://github.com/solana-labs/solana/blob/27eff8408b7223bb3c4ab70523f8a8dca3ca6645/sdk/program/src/program.rs#L132)
 function is used when making a CPI that does not require PDA signers.
-When making CPIs, signers provided to the caller program can extend to the callee program.
+When making CPIs, signers provided to the caller program automatically extend to the callee program.

 ```rust
 pub fn invoke(